phnx-im/docs/src/spec/glossary.md

 A random byte string that is used by users to prove that they have a [connection](authentication_service/connection_establishment.md) with the owning user, which in turn allows them to fetch the user's key packages.
 Can be rotated by the owning user by updating the value on its QS and broadcasting it to all of the user's (remaining) connections.

-## Client credential chain

-A tuple consisting of an intermediate client credential and a client credential.
-Used to authenticate individual clients in the context of an MLS group.
-Stored on the DS encrypted under the group's [credential encryption key](delivery_service/group_state_encryption.md).

 ## Queue encryption key

 HPKE public key associated with a client's fan-out or direct queue and used to facilitate [at-rest encryption of messages in the queue](queuing_service/queue_encryption.md).

 ## QS client record auth key

-Signature public key associated with a QS QS client record.
+Signature public key associated with a QS client record.
 Used by the QS to authenticate the owning client.

 ## QS user record auth key